AABC Annual Meeting – Meeting Program

 1979 – AABC publishes the third edition of its National Standards for Total System Balance.

-1980 – AABC holds its first seminar-style meeting at Chicago Airport Hilton and begins exhibiting at ASHRAE to promote the association.
+1980 – AABC holds its first seminar-style meeting at the Chicago Airport Hilton and begins exhibiting at ASHRAE to promote the association.

 1982 – The fourth edition of the National Standards is published and a new TBE exam is prepared.